2024 Church Revitalisation Network

 What Network Participants Are Saying

-- Daniel Fodorean, Associate Professor of the Baptist Theological Institute of Bucharest, Romania - "For the last couple of years our church has gone through some difficult times and some problems have emerged.
+- Vladimir Raichinov, Vice President of the Bulgarian Evangelical Alliance, Bulgaria - "For the last couple of years our church has gone through some difficult times and some problems have emerged.
 Because of those problems, we see a need for church revitalisation and the Forum is the best place I know of to get insights on the matter.
 For me it has been a tremendous blessing to participate in the Forum’s Network about this topic.
 I am learning a lot."

 - Edvin Puka, Field Leader in IFES, Albania